jasonKercher/fql/README.md

 {
 	struct fql_handle* handle = fql_new();
 	int ret = fql_make_plans(handle,
-	                         "select t1.foo "
+	                         "select t1.*           "
 	                         "from t1               "
 	                         "join t2               "
 	                         "    on t1.foo = t2.foo");

 	if (ret == FQL_FAIL) {
+		fql_free(handle);
 		return EXIT_FAILURE;
 	}

-	// In case we don't know.
-We know
-	// it is 1 based on the query... int field_count = fql_field_count(handle);
+	// In case we don't know how many fields will return... int field_count = fql_field_count(handle);

 	// fql_step will initialize this for us struct fql_field* fields = NULL;

-	// fql_step returns:
+	// fql_step returns...
-	// 0 at EOF
-	// FQL_FAIL on runtime error
+	//     FQL_FAIL: runtime error
+	//     0:        complete
+	//     1:        still running
 	while ((ret = fql_step(handle, &fields)) == 1) {

-		// Since we are pulling from a file, we
+		// Since we are using the default schema,
-		// can assume this is of type FQL_STRING if (fields[0].type == FQL_STRING) {
+		// we can assume this is of type FQL_STRING.
+		// If we had to check though... if (fields[0].type == FQL_STRING) {
 			const char* foo = fields[0].data.s;
-			// Do something with foo
+			// foo now contains the first value of
+			// the first field returned by the query
 		}
 	}
-	if (ret == FQL_FAIL) {
-		return EXIT_FAILURE;
-	}

 	fql_free(handle);
+	return ret;
 }
 ```